CIRSS/cpr/notes/2020-02-28 Use inode numbers to determine file identity.md

-## 2020-02-28 Use inode numbers to determine file identity
+## 2020-02-28 Determine we may need to use inode numbers to determine file identity

 ### Background
 - Our primary interest in employing ReproZip in Whole Tale is in supporting the construction of the process-data graphs (data lineage) associated with Tale runs.